Centre Leader - Perennial Horticulture

 Dr Close has supervised 13 completed honours projects (1 is current in 2012), 5 completed PhD projects (7 current) and 1 completed Masters projects.

-A list of publications is available via Dr Close's WARP research report.
+A full list of publications can be found on Dr Close's WARP research report page.

-Some publications are available via Dr Close's eprint page.
+Some publications are available for download on Dr Close's eprint page.

 Area of interest is applied Tree Ecophysiology: including tree photosynthesis, pigment and antioxidant chemistry, tree water relations, tree nutrition and plant-herbivore interactions.
 This has led to 57 refereed scientific journal articles, 4 book chapters, and 34 technical publications, over $9M in competitive grant funding and a UTas Rising Star award for 2011.
 Current research activity includes: the ecophysiology of native tree establishment on farms and native recruitment of eucalypts in managed ecosystems, apple, cherry and grape vine canopy and crop physiology; orchard soil carbon and biochar amendments and their effects on tree nutrition; cherry fruit nutrition and; cherry postharvest science.
 Previously on the Editorial Board of Tree Physiology (2006-2008) and currently Associate Editor of New Forests and Editorial Board Member of Environmental and Experimental Botany and ISRN Ecology.